CalebBarnes/nextwp/@nextwp/core/README.md

 # @nextwp/core

 <img width="1104" alt="image" src="https://github.com/CalebBarnes/nextwp/assets/24890515/cbecbc2a-e170-41a1-a0a6-2d3f3e69f1d8">

 [![npm version](https://badge.fury.io/js/@nextwp%2Fcore.svg)](https://badge.fury.io/js/@nextwp%2Fcore) ![npm](https://img.shields.io/npm/dw/@nextwp%2Fcore)

 # Welcome to NextWP

-A new era for WordPress development
+The new era of WordPress development

 ### What does it do?

 This package facilitates building Next.js sites using headless WordPress as the CMS.

 It is built on the WP REST API and has additional functions designed to work with the [NextWP - Headless Toolkit](https://github.com/CalebBarnes/nextwp/@nextwp/wp-plugin) WordPress plugin.